Sam Blowsnake

 Sam Blowsnake (a.k.a., Crashing Thunder, Big Winnebego; born 1875) was a Winnebago Indian best known as the attributed author of the autobiography Crashing Thunder: The Autobiography of an American Indian.

 Life

-Blowsnake was born in 1875 to a father of the Thunder clan and a mother, named Bends the Boughs, of the Eagle Clan; his parents were later known in English as Charles Blowsnake and Lucy Goodvillage.
+Blowsnake was born in Black River Falls, Wisconsin in 1875 to a father of the Thunder clan and a mother, named Bends the Boughs, of the Eagle Clan; his parents were later known in English as Charles Blowsnake and Lucy Goodvillage.
 Sam Blowsnake was their fifth child.

 Early in life, he was initiated into ceremonial dance practice.
 He performed in Wild West shows, and was imprisoned for some time for his role in the murder of a Potawatomi man.
 After a long period of spiritual dissatisfaction, Blowsnake converted into the Peyote Religion (or Native American Church); following his conversion, he was baptised, married, and had a child.

 The date of Blowsnake's death is unknown, but he was still alive in 1958, when his sister's autobiography was published.